biocentral/biocentral/Contributing.md

   1. Operational functions (like open dialog, initState)
   2. Build method (the standard flutter widget build method)
   3. Separated widget functions (any function that returns a widget as result)
+* Close dialogs before adding events to the bloc or eventBus or executing callbacks

 ### Documentation Styleguide